What you need to know about Little League in Champaign-Urbana

 The basic boundaries for the four leagues are depicted in the following image and are determined by the following five streets: Mattis Avenue, Wright Street, University Avenue, Neil Street and Route 45.
 You can use the League finder app here.

 What levels of baseball are available?

-The levels are called Tee-Ball, Peanut, Farm, and Suited.
+The levels are called Tee-Ball, Peanut, Farm, Suited and 13U.
 Age ranges are flexible and tailored to each kid’s abilities.

 Tee-Ball: Ages about 4-6 play Tee-Ball which involves kids hitting off a tee and learning to throw and catch with a very soft baseball.
 Tee-Ball has one evening practice sometime Monday-Thursday and then plays a game each Saturday.
 Tee-Ball focuses on teaching kids a love of baseball and which way to run around the bases!
-The season runs approximately from May 1, 2019, through late June.
+The season runs approximately from May 1 through late June.
 Registration is handled separately by each league.
-(Champaign East Tee-Ball website sign-ups are available until April 1 though late registrations may be available via email; check deadlines for other leagues at their websites.)

 Suited League: Ages approximately 11-12 play in the Suited league which presumably got its name years ago because players on each team get a baseball uniform sponsored by a local business.
 Kids in Suited typically play two evening games each week on Monday-Thursday and then have one practice each weekend.
 The season ends with the Twin City tournament in mid-June.
-(Champaign East Farm website sign-ups run through midnight on March 6 but late registrations may be available via email; check deadlines for other leagues at their websites.)
+(In 2021, Suited teams will begin April 19 and conclude June 11 with the championship game of the Twin City Tournament scheduled for June 23.